 Top Attractions in Stavanger

 Located on the southwest coast of Norway, you can find some of the best tourist attractions in Stavanger of Norway.
-Stavanger is Norway’s third largest city and it is also one of the oldest communities in Norway dating back to the 12th century.
-The city of Stavanger is well covered by remote islands and has been known as a commercial hub for centuries.
-This city is a fascinating cultural center ad you can find some of the best tourist attractions in Stavanger.
+Stavanger is Norway’s third largest city, and it is also one of the oldest communities in Norway, dating back to the 12th century.
+The city of Stavanger is well-covered by remote islands and has been known as a commercial hub for centuries.
+This city is a fascinating cultural center, and you can find some of the best tourist attractions in Stavanger.
 Also, this city hosts popular events such as the MaiJazz Festival in May and the Chamber International Music Festival in August.

 Bergen is another city in Norway with amazing sights to see.
-There are some attractions in Bergen for tourists to visit and enjoy historical architecture of this beautiful place in Norway.
-This city like Stavanger, is a quiet place and you can spend some quality time relaxing in there.
+There are some attractions in Bergen for tourists to visit and enjoy the historical architecture of this beautiful place in Norway.
+This city, like Stavanger, is a quiet place and you can spend some quality time relaxing in there.

 Preikestolen Also Known as Pulpit Rock

-Undoubtedly, one of the most popular attractions in Stavanger area that worth traveling to from this city is Preikestolen, which is located 1960 feet above the sea level.
+Undoubtedly, one of the most popular attractions in Stavanger area that is worth traveling to from this city is Preikestolen, which is located 1960 feet above sea level.
 This area can be reached by boat or by road.
 For those who are interested in adventure, this area can be a special attraction.
 Of course, people who are afraid of high places should avoid traveling to this area.

-The Stavanger Cathedral, built in the 12th century by Bishop Reinald, from Winchester, is located in the city center and is one of its beautiful attractions.
-Although, the entire church was rebuilt in the 19th century.
+The Stavanger Cathedral, built in the 12th century by Bishop Reinald from Winchester, is located in the city center and is one of its beautiful attractions.
+However, the entire church was rebuilt in the 19th century.
 Notable interior features include a fully engraved Baroque pulpit (1658), a Gothic stone carving, and painted windows depicting the tales of the New Testament period.